rajkumarr1977/Python_Tutors/README.md

 # Python_Tutotors

-Python Notes written from the lectures of Srikanth Varma Chekuri
+Python Notes written from the lectures of Martin Ganchev